Checklist for Launching a Quiz

 - Set your Optional Advanced Properties: Check the boxes for (or leave unchecked)

-- Allow hints, Disable right click (Recommended to Prevent Cheating), and Disable instant messages and alerts (Recommended to Prevent Cheating)
+- Allow hints and Disable Email, instant messages and alerts (Recommended)

 - Click SAVE (Not Save and Close)